 It’s a long shot, but it could save Juan’s life.
 After days of pouring over videotapes, his attorney spots Juan in the crowd of 56,000.
 Unfortunately, the footage is too grainy to positively identify his client.
 When all seems lost, salvation comes from an unexpected source.

 Long Shot is a life-affirming, feel-good documentary.
 However, it raises serious questions about the integrity of the LAPD and state prosecutors.
 If not for a random twist of fate, Juan Catalan would now be sitting on death row awaiting execution.
-This is an amazing story which will leave you questioning the criminal justice system.
+This is an amazing story that will leave you questioning the criminal justice system.